-- Briefly press the power button. - From the Start screen, point to the upper-right or lower-right corner of the screen.
+- Briefly press the power button. - From the Start screen, point to the right side of the screen.
 When the charms list opens, click Settings, click the Power icon, and then click Sleep.

 To exit Sleep, briefly press the power button.